openedx/enterprise-catalog/docs/decentralized_devstack_workflows.rst

 To switch to Decentralized Devstack
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-if you haven't setup Decentralized Devstack previously
+If you haven't setup Decentralized Devstack previously
 ``````````````````````````````````````````````````````

 #. cd into edx/devstack directory and run `make down` to turn off legacy devstack